zjm8zjm8/DiceyCiv/README.md

-Making a dice-based civilization type game in Javascript.
-This is a prototype for nailing down some concepts and getting things going.
-I have quite a few versions of this floating around so this repo can become the definitive version.
+Kingdom of Dice is a dice-based civilization game inspired by Kitten's Game and Dicey Dungeons.

+It is still in very early development, but an introductory part of the game is currently playable.
+Just download the repo and open the dice.html page.